-Research shows that employees whose exit experience is positive are nearly three times as likely to recommend their former organization than unhappy or neutral ones.
+Research shows that employees with positive exit experiences are nearly 3x more likely to recommend their former organization than unhappy or neutral ones.

-Conversely, unhappy departing employees can damage your employer brand (hint: that’s what we talked about back at stage 1), impact your ability to recruit top talent, damage your customer brand, and more.
+Conversely, unhappy departing employees can damage your employer brand (hint: that’s what we talked about back at stage one), impact your ability to attract new hires, and damage your customer brand.

-That makes getting this final stage of the employee lifecycle right so critical.
+That why it’s critical to get the final stage of the employee lifecycle right.

-Now that you understand what the employee lifecycle is, its importance to employee attraction and retention, plus the seven stages at which you should gather feedback, it’s time to think through creating your own employee lifecycle strategy.
+Now that you understand what the employee lifecycle is, its importance to employee attraction and retention, plus the 7 stages at which you should gather feedback, it’s time to start creating your own employee lifecycle strategy.

 Not sure where to start?
-Here are three simple tips:
+We’ve provided three simple tips below.

 1. Map your employee lifecycle

-- How does the average employee learn about your business and start working for your business?
+- How does the average employee learn about your business and start working for you?